January 7, 2026

 How much money companies waste on unused software

 The statistics surrounding software waste paint a disturbing picture of organizational inefficiency.
-Research reveals that 50% of all software licenses go unused, costing companies $45 million per month in completely wasted software spend.
+Research shows that 50% of all software licenses go unused, costing companies $45 million per month in completely wasted software spend.
 To put this in perspective, that's more than the GDP of some small countries, evaporating into thin air simply because organizations can't keep track of what they're paying for.

 The problem extends far beyond occasional oversights.
 Globally, 37% of all installed software is never used, translating to $259 in wasted spending per desktop in the United States alone.
 Over a four-year period, this amounts to a staggering $30 billion in lost value across the country.